Smithjoe1/georaster/README.md

 Compile via "npm run build"

+Script called Herbie.py has been created to use https://github.com/blaylockbk/Herbie to download latest NOAA data and convert to GEOTIFF to display over a leaflet tile server.
+My current server uses Matrin https://github.com/maplibre/martin to load global PMTiles data file and is parsed to Protomaps Leaflet. https://github.com/protomaps/protomaps-leaflet
+This provides a nearly fully client side rendered global weather maps and is a placeholder here until I finish building the rest of the page.

 # georaster
 Wrapper around Georeferenced Rasters like GeoTIFF, NetCDF, JPG, and PNG that provides a standard interface.
 You can also create your own georaster from simple JavaScript objects.